 Third Trimester Abortions Leaves Woman with a Lifetime Of Trauma

 Pregnant woman face a huge misconception that third trimester abortions are harmless, when in reality, getting third trimester abortions can be super gruesome and hard.
-Numerous studies have been performed by many doctors to prove that woman who have had an abortion are more susceptible to having their physical health be diminished over time, but more substantially on their mental health.
-Woman who have had a third trimester abortion also struggle with maintaining a satisfactory life for themselves, and even as a family in some cases.
+Numerous studies have been performed by many doctors to prove that woman who have had an abortion are more susceptible to having their physical health be diminished over time, but more significantly on their mental health.
+Woman who have had a third trimester abortion also struggle with maintaining a satisfactory life for themselves, and even families in some cases.
 If pregnant women today were informed that they could possibly endure a painful emotional disorder called Post Traumatic Stress Syndrome after going through the process of having a third trimester abortion, woman will want to give birth instead of aborting the baby.

 The goal for most woman, in fact all people, is to have a satisfactory life.
 We can also say that we would do anything it takes, if is laid out before us, to improve or increase the status of our life.
 For some pregnant woman who know they can’t support their baby, think that having abortion will improve their quality of life.
 According to Understanding Abortion: From Mixed Feelings to Rational Thought, woman who believe that abortion does not violate any morals, feel as though having an abortion lets them to have a better quality of life if not the same quality of life than if you were to give birth.
 However, woman who have an abortion in their third trimester unweariedly allow a diminished life to walk through their door.
 Post-Traumatic Stress Syndrome is sadly, commonly seen in woman who have had an abortion in their third trimester.
 When Posttraumatic Stress Syndrome (also a parallel to Post Abortion Syndrome) is addressed in woman, many studies show that their abortion is a traumatic experience.